AngleProtocol/angle-docs/guides/app-guides/formulas.md

 ---
-description: List of formulas used in the Angle protocol and at app.angle.money
+description: List of formulas at on app.angle.money
 ---

 # Formulas

-## Perpetuals (HA)
+## Trade Perpetuals (Hedging Agents)

 ### Margin